godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 - [Import](#import)
 - [Core](#core)

-### Breaking Changes
+### Breaking changes

 We try to minimize breaking changes, but sometimes they are necessary in order to fix high priority issues.
 Where we do break compatibility we do our best to make sure that the changes are minimal and require few changes in user projects.

+You can find a list of such issues by filtering the merged PRs in the 4.3 milestone with the [`breaks compat` label](https://github.com/godotengine/godot/pulls?q=is%3Apr+label%3A%22breaks+compat%22+milestone%3A4.3+is%3Amerged+).
+Here's a selection of some which are worth being aware of:

 * Save PackedByteArrays as base64 encoded ([GH-89186](https://github.com/godotengine/godot/pull/89186)).
 * Core: Add typed array support for binary serialization ([GH-78219](https://github.com/godotengine/godot/pull/78219)).
 * Use black for font outlines by default instead of white ([GH-54641](https://github.com/godotengine/godot/pull/54641)).
-* Change TileMapEditor to TileMapLayerEditor ([GH-87379](https://github.com/godotengine/godot/pull/87379)).
 * Remove `bone_pose_updated` signal and replace it with the `skeleton_updated` signal ([GH-90575](https://github.com/godotengine/godot/pull/90575)).
 * Implement a base class SkeletonModifier3D as refactoring for nodes that may modify Skeleton3D ([GH-87888](https://github.com/godotengine/godot/pull/87888)).
 * Rework AnimationNode process for retrieving the semantic time info ([GH-87171](https://github.com/godotengine/godot/pull/87171)).
 * Add `AnimationMixer::capture()` and `AnimationPlayer::play_with_capture()` as substitute of update mode capture ([GH-86715](https://github.com/godotengine/godot/pull/86715)).
 * Fix TrackCache conflict when tracks have same name but different type ([GH-86687](https://github.com/godotengine/godot/pull/86687)).
 * Reverse Z: Some shaders will need to change to accommodate the new depth buffer format.
-More details [here](https://godotengine.org/article/introducing-reverse-z/).
+More details [here](/article/introducing-reverse-z/).
 * Rework the auto translation system ([GH-87530](https://github.com/godotengine/godot/pull/87530)).
 * C#: Implement InvariantCulture on Variant strings ([GH-89547](https://github.com/godotengine/godot/pull/89547)).
-* Freed objects are now different than null in comparison operators ([GH-73896](https://github.com/godotengine/godot/pull/73896)).
+* Freed objects are now different than null in comparison operators, and evaluate as falsy ([GH-73896](https://github.com/godotengine/godot/pull/73896)).
-* Unbind GDExtension methods that can't reasonably be used ([GH-88418](https://github.com/godotengine/godot/pull/88418)).
 * Fix some AcceptDialog argument types.
 Previous erroneous calls will now error instead of do nothing ([GH-89419](https://github.com/godotengine/godot/pull/89419)).

 ### 2D

 #### Huge improvement to pixel stability for pixel art games

 After much community discussion and the hard work of several contributors, we have merged a [PR](https://github.com/godotengine/godot/pull/87297) that we think resolves many of the outstanding issues with pixel stability when making pixel art games.
 As before, it relies on using the `rendering/2d/snap/snap_2d_transforms_to_pixel` project setting.
 If you are making a pixel art game, please test this new release carefully and let us know how it goes.

 #### 2D physics interpolation

 Fixed timestep a.k.a. physics interpolation is now implemented for 2D ([GH-88424](https://github.com/godotengine/godot/pull/88424)), forward-ported from the version merged for Godot 3.6 last year ([GH-76252](https://github.com/godotengine/godot/pull/76252)).

 This will help address cases of position/camera jitter in 2D games, and should complement some of the pixel-art focused changes made in the 4.3 dev 4 snapshot.